-By DIANE BECK, President of the Missoula Organization of REALTORS®
+By the Missoula Organization of REALTORS®

 Thanks to heavy snow pack and a wet spring, many of our Missoula neighbors have been dealing with water.
 While severe cases of flooding will most likely require professional assistance, homeowners can take steps themselves to dry out quickly in order to mitigate water damage and save their possessions.